Closed real plane curves of hyperelliptic solutions of focusing gauged modified KdV equation of genus $g$: Abstract

 \section{Abstract}

-The real part of the focusing modified Korteweg-de Vries (MKdV) equation defined over the complex field $\CC$ gives rise to the focusing gauged MKdV (FGMKdV) equation.
-In this paper, we construct the real hyperelliptic solutions of FGMKdV equation in terms of data of the hyperelliptic curves of genus $g$ by extending the previous results of genus three (Matsutani, {\it{ Math.
-Phys.
-Ana.
-Geom.}} \vol{27} (2024) 19).
+The real part of the focusing modified Korteweg-de Vries (MKdV) equation defined over the complex field $\CC$ is reduced to the focusing gauged MKdV (FGMKdV) equation.
+In this paper, we construct the real hyperelliptic solutions of FGMKdV equation in terms of data of the hyperelliptic curves of genus $g$ and demonstrate the closed hyperelliptic plane curves of genus $g=5$ whose curvature obeys the FGMKdV equation by extending the previous results of genus three (Matsutani, {\it{J. Geom.
+Phys}} \vol{215} (2025) 105540).
+These are a generalization of Euler's elasticae.

 {\bf{Keywords:}} {modified KdV equation, gauged modified KdV equation, real hyperelliptic solutions, hyperelliptic curves, focusing MKdV equation}